Microchip For Dogs: The Pet Lover’s Guide to Dog Microchipping

-In fact, many vets, adoption agencies and pet shelters recommend getting your dog microchipped.
+This is why many vets, adoption agencies and pet shelters recommend getting your dog microchipped.
 Microchips are considered an invaluable tool for dog parents, as are microchips for cats.

 blue info icon

-According to a 2017 survey by the British Veterinary Association, 50% of stray dogs that couldn’t be reunited with their family had no microchip or collar tag, and 44% did not have up to date information in the microchip database1.
+In fact, according to a 2017 survey by the British Veterinary Association, 50% of stray dogs that couldn’t be reunited with their family had no microchip or collar tag, and 44% did not have up to date information in the microchip database1.

-Dog microchipping procedure: How do they microchip a dog?
+How do vets microchip a dog?

 Many dog parents wonder how the procedure of microchipping a dog actually works.
 The good news is that it is a relatively simple, affordable, and painless procedure.
 Here are the basic steps involved:

-• The microchip is put into a needle, which is then put into a special syringe used for microchipping.
+• Placement.
+The microchip is put into a needle, which is then put into a special syringe used for microchipping.

-• The vet will position your dog to get them ready for the injection.
+• Positioning.
+The vet will then position your dog to get them ready for the injection.
 The microchip is typically inserted between a dog’s shoulder blades, along the spine.
 Your dog should be standing or lying on their belly.

-• A bit of loose skin is pulled up at the injection site and the needle is quickly inserted.
+• Injection.
+A bit of loose skin is pulled up at the injection site and the needle is quickly inserted.
 The syringe is squeezed so that the microchip is injected into your dog’s tissue.

+• Registration.
 After the microchipping procedure, you need to register your dog as well as your name and contact details in the microchip database.
 Your vet will provide you with the relevant information as well as inform you of any fees to be paid.

 pink triangle graphic with exclamation